mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 ### 30 53.532

-## Ship’s Locker
+## Ship's Locker

-The X-Boat Tenders and Survey Scout have extensive ship’s lockers, with the following equipment provided as standard.
+The X-Boat Tenders and Survey Scout have extensive ship's lockers, with the following equipment provided as standard.
 Where 10-20 is denoted, the Survey Scout will carry, 10, and the X-Boat Tender will carry 20.

 10-20 TL9 Hostile Environment Suits